Frequently Asked Questions

 At the time your puppy turns about 4 weeks old is a perfect time to start preparing, by making sure you have their food, probiotics, a kennel, and other essentials.
 That way anything that needs to be shipped will arrive in time.

-When puppies turn 5-6 weeks old is a perfect time to call your local vet and schedule your puppy's first vet visit.
+When your puppy is chosen is a perfect time to call your local vet and schedule your puppy's first vet visit.

 These three steps make pick up day or delivery go incredibly smooth.

-Are the Reservation fee or PIF fully refundable or litter transferable?
+Are the Reservation fee or PIF fully refundable?